-- a.
-Must have an approved USDA Project Plan and have funding from the USDA cooperative agreement.
-Mentors who wish to be competitive for CNRC fellowship funding should have external funding. - b.
-Must conduct the research within the CNRC unless listed on the CNRC NIH T32 training grant or are funded by the USDA Cooperative Agreement. - c.
-Will ensure the fellow's participation in all of the CNRC organized educational activities (including Journal Club, Thursday faculty seminars and Tuesday fellow seminars). - d.
-Will support the fellow in organizing a fellowship committee and an individual development plan within 2 months of the fellow's arrival.
+a.
+Mentors must have an approved USDA Project Plan and have funding from the USDA cooperative agreement.
+Mentors who wish to be competitive for CNRC fellowship funding should have external funding.

+- b.
+Mentors must conduct the research within the CNRC unless listed on a CNRC NIH T32 training grant or are funded by the USDA Cooperative Agreement. - c.
+Mentors will ensure the fellow's participation in all of the CNRC organized educational activities (including Journal Club, Thursday faculty seminars and Tuesday fellow seminars). - d.
+Mentors will support the fellow in organizing a fellowship committee and an individual development plan within 2 months of the fellow's arrival.
 This will include a timeline with anticipated accomplishments (publications, presentations at national meetings, skills to be developed, etc.) for the duration of training (see below for details).
-If no IDP is submitted to the Program Director or Admin within 2 months of matriculation, the fellow and mentor will meet with the Program Director or an Associate Director to determine the potential problem(s) and solutions.

-- e.
-Will help the fellow prepare for all talks and accompany and support the fellow in his or her presentations in the CNRC.
-Will take a supportive role in getting the members of the fellow's fellowship committee to attend the fellows' research seminars at which their fellow presents and to participate in a committee meeting following the presentation. - f.
-Is responsible for providing comments on the Fellow's status in the semi-annual Progress Report and ensuring that the fellow submits these semi-annual Progress Reports to the program committee.
+If no IDP is submitted to the Program Director or Admin within 2 months of matriculation, the fellow and mentor will meet with the Program Director or an Associate Director to determine the potential problem(s) and solutions. - e.
+Mentors will help the fellow prepare for all talks and accompany and support the fellow in his or her presentations in the CNRC.
+Mentors will take a supportive role in getting the members of the fellow's fellowship committee to attend the fellows' research seminars at which their fellow presents and to participate in a committee meeting following the presentation. - f.
+Mentors are responsible for providing comments on the Fellow's status in the semiannual Progress Report and ensuring that the fellow submits these semi-annual Progress Reports to the program committee.
 These reports will be reviewed by the Program Committee to determine the effectiveness of the Fellow and mentor and may be reviewed should the Fellow request a funding extension. - g.
 Mentors should encourage and support Fellow's in applying for external funding, as presently allowed by Baylor College of Medicine, the Department of Pediatrics, and the regulations of associated funding agencies.